-March 15, 2018: This is the tax due date for corporations and S corporations.
+March 15, 2019: This is the tax due date for corporations and “S” corporations.
 And yes, it falls a whole month before the “usual” income tax due date.
-Keep in mind that you file a separate tax return for corporate tax and that your personal income tax will still be due on April 17.
+Keep in mind that you file a separate tax return for corporate tax, and your personal income tax will still be due on April 15.

 Quarterly estimated tax due dates:

 The United States has a pay-as-you-go income tax system.
 Since you don’t have an employer submitting tax on your behalf each pay period, the IRS (and mostly likely your state’s department of revenue) wants a quarterly payment from you.
-These are the quarterly estimated tax payment due dates for 2018:
+Below are the quarterly estimated tax payment due dates for 2019:

-April 17, 2018: Not only is this the income tax due date, it’s the due date for your first quarterly estimated tax payment.
-(Hardly seems fair, does it?)
-This month, you’ll pay quarterly estimated taxes on the income you made in January, February, and March 2018.
+April 15, 2019: Not only is this the income tax due date, it’s the due date for your first quarterly estimated tax (QET) payment.
+In April, you’ll pay quarterly estimated taxes on the income you made in January, February, and March 2019.

 June 17, 2019: This is when you’ll pay quarterly estimated taxes on the income you made in April, May, and June 2019.
 This due date falls in the middle of June, so you’ll want to do a little extra estimating to ensure you pay the right amount for this quarter.

 September 16, 2019: Quarterly estimated taxes for the months of June, July, and August 2019 are due on this date.